 I Also have, a real picture of a vegetable market in Chhattisgarh, where I visited last year.

-This dress style relates to the south-western state of India - Goa.
+Today's dress style relates to the south-western state of India - Goa.
 The state which attracts large number of tourists in India for its white sand beaches, nightlife and carnival.

 The traditional costumes of Goa people are very similar to other states of South India.
 Generally, women wear a sari, which called ‘Nav-Vari’.